andybeckmann/Code_Challenge/README.md

  * A016 - LeetCode 1431 - Return largest increase by distribution - ;lc-extra-candy
  * A017 - LeetCode 1748 - Return sum of unique elements in array -- ;lc-sum-unique
  * A018 - LeetCode 0007 - Return num with its digits reversed ----- ;lc-rev-int
+ * A019 - LeetCode 1556 - Return num with thousands separator ----- ;lc-thousand-sep
  */